📑 Table of Contents

 Hepatologic-Risk Factor of Liver cancer

-Cirrhosis, which is typically brought on by alcoholic liver disease, hepatitis, or fatty liver disease, is characterized by severe liver scarring.
-A scar tissue patch replaces normal liver tissue, increasing the risk of cancer. - Alcohol Consumption
+- Cirrhosis Cirrhosis, which is typically brought on by alcoholic liver disease, hepatitis, or fatty liver disease, is characterized by severe liver scarring.
+A scar tissue patch replaces normal liver tissue, increasing the risk of cancer.

 Stages of Liver Cancer